lenguyenthanh/website/posts/2023-07-30-you-should-not-use-traverseWithIndexM.md

 ---
-title: "You should not use traverseWithIndexM"
+title: "You Should Not Use traverseWithIndexM"
 date: 2023-07-30
 tags: scala, functional programming, cats, typelevel
 ---